 Whey protein weight lifting supplements can be consumed in various forms, with some of the most popular being protein shakes, smoothies and bars.
 It can also be added to oatmeal and yoghurts, which make the perfect bodybuilder’s breakfast.

 The next supplement is creatine.
 Along with caffeine, creatine has consistently been found to enhance training performance.
 The substance is found naturally in the cells of the muscle and it helps muscles produce energy during heavy lifting periods or those of high-intensity exercise.
 Creatine weight lifting supplements are very popular among athletes and bodybuilders in order to gain muscle, enhance strength and improve exercise performance.

-During consumption, you increase your stores of phosphocreatine, this is a form of stored energy in the cells and helps your body produce more of a high-energy molecule called ATP.
+During consumption, you increase the amount of phosphocreatine, which is a form of stored energy in the cells that helps your body produce more of a high-energy molecule called ATP.
 ATP is often called the body's energy currency.
-When you have more ATP, your body can perform better during high-intensity exercise (Buford et al, 2007).
+When you have higher ATP levels, your body can perform better during high-intensity exercise (Buford et al, 2007).
 Creatine also alters several cellular processes that lead to increased muscle mass, strength and recovery (Kreider, 2003).
-Consuming ~3-5g of Creatine Monohydrate has been found to be a sufficient amount to aid these benefits.
+Consuming ~3-5g of creatine monohydrate has been found to be sufficient to aid these benefits.

-Last of all is Caffeine, this powerful supplement is rapidly absorbed into the bloodstream, and blood levels peak after 90-100 minutes.
-Caffeine levels remain high for 3–4 hours, and then start to drop (Spriet et al, 1992, Graham & Spriet, 1995).
-Unlike most supplements, caffeine can affect cells throughout the body, including muscle cells and brain function (Fredholm et al, 1999).
-A single dose of caffeine has been found to significantly enhance exercise performance, fat burning and concentration levels.
+Last of all is caffeine.
+This powerful supplement is rapidly absorbed into the bloodstream, and blood levels peak after 90-100 minutes.
+Caffeine levels remain high for 3–4 hours and then start to drop (Spriet et al, 1992, Graham & Spriet, 1995).
+Unlike most weight lifting supplements, caffeine can affect cells throughout the body, including muscle cells and brain function (Fredholm et al, 1999).
+A single dose of caffeine has been found to significantly enhance exercise performance, fat-burning and concentration levels.